Eden Waterproof Body Blossom

 Although the Cup N Cradle is powerful for such a small unit, it’s best to always use it with fresh batteries.
 Batteries anything less than new will provide a less intense vibration, as with many toys.
 With a new pair of AAs, the Cup N Cradle was too strong for me to use at top speed.
 It was most comfortable somewhere in the middle.

 One of the most noticeable aspects of the toy is its soft jelly material.
-For anyone who likes their toys soft and closer to the ‘real thing,’ the Cup N Cradle might be right up their alley and it definitely allows for a lot of flexibility.
-It especially feels nice over the clitoris and the surrounding area with the tiny nubs rubbing against flesh.
-The cradle provides a unique suction to the skin which is quite pleasurable.
+For anyone who likes their toys soft and closer to the ‘real thing,’ the Cup N Cradle might be right up their alley, and it definitely allows for a lot of flexibility.
+It especially feels nice over the clitoris and the surrounding area, with the tiny nubs rubbing against flesh.
+The cradle provides a unique suction to the skin, which is quite pleasurable.

-However, I have found that the jelly material of this toys is, perhaps, too soft.
+However, I have found that the jelly material of this toy is, perhaps, too soft.
 I cannot achieve the desired pressure that I need to easily orgasm with such a soft toy.
 This is especially a problem when it comes to achieving the pressure that many women need on their G-spot, especially when the vibrations are so weak in that part of the toy.

 Comment